isovalent/ebpf-docs/docs/linux/concepts/af_xdp.md

 * Custom protocol implementations - If a kernel does not understand a custom protocol, it will do a lot of unnecessary work, bypassing the kernel and giving the traffic to a process which handles it correctly avoids overhead.
 * DDoS protection - If complex processing across multiple packets is required, eBPF programs can't keep up, thus forwarding traffic to user space for analysis might be needed.
 * Application specific optimization - The Linux network stack by necessity needs to handle a lot of protocols and edge cases which are not applicable to workloads you are running.
 This means paying performance cost for features you are not using.
-While not easy, one can implementing a custom network stack specific to their needs, to eke out every drop of performance.
+While not easy, one can implement a custom network stack specific to their needs, to eke out every drop of performance.

 All ingress traffic is first processes by a XDP program, it can make a decision on which traffic to pass to the stack and which to bypass.
 This is powerful since it allows a user to bypass traffic for very specific applications, ports and/or protocols without disrupting the normal packet processing.
-Unlike other kernel bypass techniques suck as `PACKET_MMAP` or `PF_RING` which require you to handle all traffic and re-implement every protocol needed for the host to function.
+Unlike other kernel bypass techniques such as `PACKET_MMAP` or `PF_RING` which require you to handle all traffic and re-implement every protocol needed for the host to function.

 ## Usage